FrancoLiberali/cql/docs/badaas-orm/tutorial.rst

 These methods allow us to differentiate null objects from objects not loaded from the database, since when trying to browse a relation that was not loaded we will get `errors.ErrRelationNotLoaded`.

-In this fourth tutorial we have used preloading and relation getters, for more details you can read :doc:`/badaas-orm/preloading`.
+In this tutorial we have used preloading and relation getters, for more details you can read :doc:`/badaas-orm/preloading`.

-Tutorial 5: dynamic operators
+Tutorial 6: dynamic operators
 -------------------------------

 So far we have performed operations that take as input a static value (equal to "Paris" or greater than 1000000) but what if now we would like to differentiate these two Paris from each other based on whether they are the capital of their country.

-In the tutorial_5.go file you will find that we can perform this query as follows:
+In the tutorial_6.go file you will find that we can perform this query as follows:

 .. code-block:: go